arvdsar/alexblog/content/Waterdrop Device/water-drop-photography.md

 ---
-title: "2.Water Drop Photography"
+title: 4.
+Manual Water Drop Photography
-date: "2010-11-05"
+date: 2010-11-05
 categories:
-  - "photography"
+  - photography
 tags:
-  - "flash"
+  - flash
-  - "macro"
+  - macro
-  - "photo"
+  - photo
-  - "photography"
+  - photography
-  - "speedlight"
+  - speedlight
-  - "strobist"
+  - strobist
-  - "waterdrops"
+  - waterdrops
 ---

 Ever wanted to know how to make spectaculair photo's of (water)drops?
 It's less difficult than you might expect.
 This article will describe how to make those photo's yourself.